zellis117/README.md-Generator---UNC-M9---Zac-Ellis/README-TEST.md

 <a name="testing"></a>
 ## Testing Instructions

-Just run and go
+just run it

 <a name="contact"></a>
 ## Contact

-For additional questions, please contact: <a href=https://github.com/zellis117>Zellis</a> on GitHub or email zac@test.com
+For additional questions, please contact: <a href=https://github.com/undefined>zellis117</a> on GitHub or email zac@test.com